 As LinkedIn’s users provide lots of information about themselves, this means you can tailor your campaigns to, for example, middle-aged people who work in Law in London, if that was your particular target market.
 You can target by age, occupation, geography or many other factors using LinkedIn’s ad manager.
 Specificity is key when it comes to accurate advertising, and the LinkedIn ad manager allows you to do this.

 As an ad platform, LinkedIn is behind Facebook in terms of what it offers.
-Facebook has a user base of 2.07 billion compared to LinkedIn 530 million and Facebook allows video, about tobe introduced on LinkedIn, an important marketing technique to catch a consumer’s eye.
-Furthermore, GIFs are available on Facebook while LinkedIn does not offer this feature as yet.
+Facebook has a user base of 2.07 billion compared to LinkedIn 530 million and Facebook allows video, about to be introduced on LinkedIn, an important marketing technique to catch a consumer’s eye.
+Furthermore, GIFs are available on Facebook while LinkedIn does not offer this feature as of yet.

 Advertising on LinkedIn can be expensive.
 Typically, the daily rate is around 10 times higher than Facebook, but to be fair, Facebook advertising is less targeted so while you may pay more to use LinkedIn’s ad manager, it is likely that you will get far more business as you can better target your campaigns to your audience.
 It is far better to spend a bit of extra cash making sure you are targeting the right people rather than spend less and not convert it into sales.